About

 Gonzaga University is required under Washington (RCW 28B.10.906) and Federal Law (Stop Campus Hazing Act) to maintain and publicly report hazing violations committed by any student organization – including athletic teams or living groups.
 Investigations that do not result in a finding of formal violations will not be included in the report.
 Additional reporting information can be found in the University’s Annual Security Report.

-In order to comply with both State and Federal Law, the report will include:
+In order to comply with both State and federal Law, the report will include:

 All information contained in the report shall comply with the Family Educational Rights and Privacy Act (FERPA) and may not include any personally identifiable information of students involved.
 Gonzaga will maintain the reports for seven years.
-The report will be updated two times per year.
+The report will be updated at least two times per year.
 A report will be posted at least 45 calendar days before the start of the fall academic term and at least 10 days before the start of all other academic terms.

 If, as a result of observations or information received in the course of employment or volunteer service, any employee, including a student employee, or volunteer the University has reasonable cause to believe that hazing has occurred, the employee or volunteer must report the incident, or cause a report to be made, to the Resolution Center for Student Conduct and Conflict.
 The employee or volunteer must make the report at the first opportunity to do so.